apache/druid/docs/ingestion/native-batch.md

   ~ under the License.
   -->

-> This page describes native batch ingestion using [ingestion specs](ingestion-spec.md).
-Refer to the [ingestion
-> methods](../ingestion/index.md#batch) table to determine which ingestion method is right for you.
+> This page describes JSON-based batch ingestion using [ingestion specs](ingestion-spec.md).
+For SQL-based batch ingestion using the [`druid-multi-stage-query`](../multi-stage-query/index.md) extension, see [SQL-based ingestion](../multi-stage-query/index.md).
+Refer to the [ingestion methods](../ingestion/index.md#batch) table to determine which ingestion method is right for you.

 Apache Druid supports the following types of native batch indexing tasks:
 - Parallel task indexing (`index_parallel`) that can run multiple indexing tasks concurrently.
 Parallel task works well for production ingestion tasks.